cpetrich/counterfeit_DS18B20/README.md

 ### Family C: Small Offset at 0 °C
 * ROM patterns: 28-ss-64-ss-ss-tt-tt-crc
 * Scratchpad register ``<byte 6> == 0x0c``.
-* Does not respond to function code 0x68 or any other undocumented function code.
+* Does not return data on undocumented function code 0x68 or any other undocumented function code.
 * Typical temperature offset at at 0 °C is +0.05 °C. Very little if any temperature discretization noise.
 * EEPROM endures only about eight (8) write cycles (function code 0x48).
 * Polling after function code 0x44 indicates 30 ms (thirty) for a 12-bit temperature conversion.